 The Department of Critical Care Medicine’s research enterprise comprises some of the best known and most productive researchers in acute care medicine.
 Our faculty continues to provide innovation and leadership across the spectrum of critical care, from basic science to clinical trials and outcomes research.
 Our research activities are grouped into six primary domains: sepsis, resuscitation, computational biology, brain injury, organ dysfunction and support, and health services research.
-Our research enterprise comprises two research centers: the Safar Center for Resuscitation Research, and the Clinical Research, Investigation, and Systems Modeling of Acute illness (CRISMA) Center as well as several smaller groups and individual researchers.
-Our Multidisciplinary Acute Care Clinical Research Organization (MACRO) also performs industry-funded clinical trials and supports many NIH trials.
+Our research enterprise comprises two large research centers: the Safar Center for Resuscitation Research, and the Clinical Research, Investigation, and Systems Modeling of Acute illness (CRISMA) Center as well as the new Center for Critical Care Nephrology (CCCN) and several smaller research programs and individual researchers.
+Our Multidisciplinary Acute Care Clinical Research Organization (MACRO) also performs industry-funded clinical trials and supports many National Institutes of Health (NIH) trials.

-Beginning with some of the earliest and still most widely quoted epidemiologic research in sepsis, our researchers are pursuing the basic mechanisms of this disease as well as the best ways to treat it.
-Using multicenter studies, we have investigated the genetic and inflammatory profiles of thousands of patients and are studying processes of care from resuscitation to renal and respiratory support to novel therapies including drugs and devices.
-We also study basic cellular responses to sepsis including cell function and differentiation.
-Our collaborations extend from early care in the emergency department to development of sophisticated devices that can manipulate the immune response.
+Beginning with some of the earliest and still most widely quoted epidemiologic research in sepsis, our researchers are pursuing the basic mechanisms and conducting multicenter clinical trials to test new approaches to improve short- and long-term outcomes for patients with sepsis.
+We have investigated the genetic and inflammatory profiles of thousands of patients and are studying different approaches to resuscitation, renal and respiratory support, and novel therapies to modify the immune response using either drugs and devices.
+We have explored therapeutic approaches in the pre-hospital setting, emergency department, and intensive care unit, to manipulate the immune response.

 An important theme in our multidisciplinary department is resuscitation.
 Several of our investigators are studying resuscitation in various shock states including sepsis, cardiac arrest, trauma and hemorrhage, and organ donation.
 Furthermore, we have led the field in areas such as functional hemodynamic monitoring, medical emergency teams, and even suspended animation.
-Our funding for this research has come from diverse sourcing including the National Institutes of Heath, Hearth Resources and Services Administration, Defense Advanced Research Projects Agency, Department of Defense, US Army and Navy, American Heart Association, Laerdal foundation, Robert Wood Johnson Foundation, and numerous industry partners.
+Our funding for this research has come from diverse sourcing including the National Institutes of Health, Health Resources and Services Administration, Defense Advanced Research Projects Agency, Department of Defense, US Army and Navy, American Heart Association, Laerdal Foundation, Robert Wood Johnson Foundation, and numerous industry partners.

 Our scientists are applying some of the most advanced techniques in systems modeling to problems in the field of critical care.
 We are using sophisticated computer simulations to unravel the mysteries of clinical problems from sepsis and hemorrhagic shock to mechanical ventilation and acute lung injury.
 Furthermore, we have exciting research programs using complexity analysis of patient vital sign monitoring aimed at developing early warning systems to detect clinical deteriorations in hospitalized patients.
 Finally, we are using our world-class WISER Simulation Center to study how best to train the next generation of intensivists and how to keep the current generation at the top of their game.